-Schools and colleges should be aware of the duty to promote the education of previously looked after children; these are defined as children who have left the care system as a result of adoption or special guardianship order.
+Staff have an awareness of the needs of Looked after Children, working together with outside agencies.
+The school actively promotes the education of previously looked after children; these are defined as children who have left the care system as a result of adoption or special guardianship order.
 It is recognised that these children may face the same difficulties and have the same vulnerabilities as looked after children.